 m3ufilter - This is a tool for filtering and organizing m3u files.
 It can output to a file or serve them up on a port that you specify.
 I made a post on configuring m3ufilter.

-The Lounge - It’s an IRC client, not much to say about it.
-I like both this one and quassel, but this is what I currently am using.
+The Lounge - It’s an IRC client, I like both this one and quassel, but this is what I currently am using.

 Lidarr - Makes managing and downloading your music collection easier.
 It lists all the albums of artists you add and then allows you to download them by finding it on multiple sources (torrent trackers and on usenet) and places the download in the correct folder automatically.

 Sonarr - This does basically the same thing as Lidarr but for TV shows.
 I used to just use RSS feeds in a torrent client but have recently switched to doing it this way.

 Jackett - This allows you to combine and manage multiple torrent trackers that services like Sonarr and Lidarr will query.